mattneary/Typical/README.md

 Linked = [T.Or(Number, T.Circular)]
 ```

+Note that all functions will be partially applied if receiving less than
+the expected number of arguments.

 ## Getting Started
 ### Types
 Types are provided as class constructors, like `Number`, `String`, or